Essential Guide to Ecommerce Email Marketing that You Should Know

 7. Use social proof to improve your conversion rate.

-Once you've adopted the previous best practice, don't stop - turn your customers into brand advocates.
-Customer reviews and opinions are the best marketing pieces you will ever have.
-And when it finally does, make sure the customers who shared their opinions are appreciated and let others know about it.
+Once you've followed the previous steps, keep going—turn your customers into your biggest supporters.
+Customer reviews and feedback are some of the best marketing tools you can have.
+When you get those reviews, make sure to thank the customers who shared them and let others know how much you appreciate their input.

 social-proof-in-email-mahabis